List of BlackBerry products: Consumer models (8000 and 9000 series)

+"BlackBerry Porsche Design": P'9981; 2012-02-11; 2.8" 640×480 pixel colour (VGA); 850/900/1800/1900 MHz GSM/GPRS/EDGE; 850/1900/2100 MHz UMTS; Luxury variant of the BlackBerry Bold 9900 with stainless-steel frame, leather back and custom Porsche Design interface; 1.2 GHz Snapdragon MSM8655 CPU, 768 MB RAM, 8 GB storage plus microSD (up to 32 GB); limited-edition premium handset originally sold through select retailers such as Harrods.

 Porsche Design series

 In 2011 BlackBerry announced a partnership with Porsche Design to produce a small number of luxury handsets that used the internals of its current flagships but replaced the exterior with premium materials and a bespoke user interface.

 The first model was the BlackBerry Porsche Design P'9981, based on the BlackBerry Bold 9900 and introduced in late 2011, with general availability from early 2012.
 It retained the Bold 9900's 1.2 GHz Qualcomm Snapdragon MSM8655 processor, 768 MB of RAM, 8 GB of internal storage and 5 megapixel 720p camera, but added a stainless-steel frame, angular metal QWERTY keyboard and leather back cover, and shipped with a custom Porsche Design theme and unique PIN range.

 The second model, the BlackBerry Porsche Design P'9982, was released in December 2013 as a luxury variant of the BlackBerry Z10.
 It used the same 4.2 inch 1280×768 display, 1.5 GHz dual-core Qualcomm Snapdragon S4 Plus processor and 2 GB of RAM as the Z10, but increased internal storage to 64 GB, added a stainless steel and satin-finished body and introduced a Porsche Design interface with custom icons, lock screen and BBM PINs.

 The final model in the series, the BlackBerry Porsche Design P'9983, was announced in September 2014 as a QWERTY-equipped BlackBerry 10 device with a 3.1 inch 720×720 display, 1.5 GHz dual-core Snapdragon S4 chip, 2 GB of RAM and 64 GB of internal storage plus microSD expansion.
 It closely followed the hardware of the BlackBerry Q10, but added a glass-like rear panel, redesigned keyboard with forged-look key caps and a Porsche Design software theme; later "Graphite" variants were sold in limited numbers at prices exceeding US$1,500 in some markets.